seaweedfs/seaweedfs/docs/gettingstarted.rst

 Installing Weed-Fs
 ###################################

-Download a proper version from  `WeedFS download page <https://bintray.com/chrislusf/Weed-FS/weed/>`_.
+Download a proper version from  `Seaweed-FS download page <https://bintray.com/chrislusf/Weed-FS/weed/>`_.

 Decompress the downloaded file.
 You will only find one executable file, either "weed" on most systems or "weed.exe" on windows.